 The central concept of Marc Leman’s embodied music cognition paradigm is the idea that physical, bodily gestures are key components of musical expression, and that the body functions as a sort of mediating device between the situated physical experience and the subjective musical reality (Visi, Schramm and Miranda, 2014).
-Traditional acoustic and electro-acoustic musical instruments, such as guitars, violins, drums, pianoforte and other keyboards afford musical expression through explicit physical exertion specific to the mechanics of the respective musical weapon of choice.
+Traditional acoustic musical instruments, such as guitars, violins, drums, pianoforte and other keyboards afford musical expression through explicit physical exertion specific to the mechanics of the respective musical weapon of choice.
 These unique performance actions connect with established listener expectations based upon cultural experience and prior knowledge, and we will discuss how an audience might interpret gesture, or indeed a lack of it, later on.
-But for now we should briefly consider electronic music in practice and performance and highlight the stark contrast that exists between performing music on an acoustic instrument, as referred to here, and attempting musical expression through entirely electronic or digital means.
+First let us consider electronic music in practice and performance and highlight the stark contrast that exists between performing music on an acoustic instrument, as referred to here, and attempting musical expression through entirely electronic or digital means.

-Acoustic instruments require the performer to expertly excite some sort of source of acoustic disturbance, thus allowing the respective instrument to resonate accordingly.
-And the relationship, or definition, between the control interface and sound resonator is often somewhat blurred and unclear.
-However, the physical process required to control these instruments is both explicit and well established – we can all play the air-guitar after all, and we all know how to mimic a violin player.
-As Sergi Jordà (2013) explains, this is very different to performing with many digital musical instruments, which might be thought of as having a distinct input control, such as a computer-keyboard, mouse or control pad, which allow for analogue performance information to be translated into sound via the associated subsystems.
+Acoustic instruments require the performer to expertly excite a resonator to produce sound and pitch.
+The relationship, or definition, between the control interface and sound resonator is often somewhat blurred and unclear.
+However, the physical process required to control these instruments is both explicit and well established – we can all play the air-guitar, and we all know how to mimic a violin player.
+As Sergi Jordà (2013) explains, this is very different to performing with many digital musical instruments, which might be thought of as having a distinct input control, such as a computer-keyboard, mouse or control pad.
+These allow for analogue performance information to be translated into sound via the associated subsystems.
 The physical performance here is often minimal, less obvious and perhaps even mysterious to the observer.
-This idea, to a degree, might also extend to electronic music performed on a modular synthesiser, especially without the presence of a conventional black and white piano-style keyboard to offer clear and familiar cues.
+This idea may also extend to electronic music performed on a modular instrument, especially without the presence of a conventional black and white piano-style keyboard to offer clear and familiar cues.

 Another way

 A brief review of social network media, or a visit to specialist conventions hosted by, and for, the new modular community, and it immediately becomes apparent that the popular method of performance with a new modular instrument rarely involves the use of a conventional piano-style keyboard.
-Instead, performers are more interested in demonstrating the complexity of their patch with minimal physical gesture through the use of on-board sequencers and membrane contacts.
-This style of performance approach embraces the legacy of Don Buchla’s designs and early proponents of his instruments such as Suzanne Ciani, who in 1975 performed live concerts in New York operating exclusively on a Buchla system-200 - and without the conventional use of a piano-style keyboard.
+Performers often demonstrate the complexity of their patch with minimal physical gesture, relying upon the use of on-board sequencers and membrane contacts instead.
+This style of performance approach embraces the legacy of Don Buchla’s designs and early proponents of his instruments such as Suzanne Ciani (2016), who in 1975 performed live concerts in New York operating exclusively on a Buchla system-200 - and without the conventional use of a piano-style keyboard.

-With a minimum level of observable physical gesture, although offering clear visual cues such as patching cables, pushing buttons and turning controls, this from of performance practice challenges established conventions in musical performance.
-As such, it is perhaps difficult to place the performance practice associated with modular instruments into those definitions previously referred to here.
-Instead, the new modular instrument seems to occupy a unique centre-ground between our established understanding of what it is to perform and engage with both acoustic and digital/electronic music.
+With a minimum level of physical gesture, while affording some degree of perceptible action - such as patching cables, pushing buttons and turning controls, this type of performance practice challenges established conventions in musical performance.
+As such, it is difficult to place the performance practice associated with modular instruments into those definitions previously referred to here.
+Instead, the new modular instrument may perhaps occupy a unique centre-ground between our established understanding of what it is to perform and engage with both acoustic and digital/electronic music.

 Liveness